tytydraco/yessleep/out/The_Soviet_Union_is_responsible_for_the_death_of_God_Part_2.md

 ENTRY 13

 Over lunch that day, discussion surrounding God and the Bible was mounting.
 God was dead, and his angels avenged him by killing a bunch of us, and we were supposed to take it.
 What surprises me is that God was real in the first place.
 I was raised an atheist, although that's probably due to Stalin's crackdown on Christianity.
 My parents never spoke of any religion or god, so practicing religion always seemed alien to me.
+I had a babysitter who was obsessed with God, but I never practiced religion with him.
 I don't think I need to understand what God's army was trying to convey when they killed my brother, but it for sure wasn't all that good.

 ENTRY 14